2snEM6/BenefitsCalculator/README.md

-A simple and tested web application built in React that lets you calculate how much money you will save per year by using taking advanve of your company benefits in a monthly basis
+A simple and tested web application built in React that lets you calculate how much money you will save per year by using taking advantadge of your company benefits in a monthly basis

 This model is based in the IRPF tax model of 2017 from Spain.